Add Auth Middleware

 {

-// Skip authentication for endpoints without the RequireWristbandAuth attribute
+// Only verify the session for endpoints with the RequireWristbandAuth attribute.

 {